Deinonychus71/Sm4shExplorer/README.md

 Sm4shExplorer
 ===========
-Sm4shExplorer is a WIP tool to add and replace any file for Smash Bros for Wii U. It uses the patch folder and modify the resource files of the game.
+Sm4shExplorer is a tool for managing the file-system of Super Smash Bros. for Wii U. It uses a game dump to build upon and create modified patch files for the game to use.

-Please keep in mind that this is a early version, made purposely to try messing around with the game files and see what can be done with it.
-It probably contains bugs / performance issues.
+Please keep in mind that this program is still under development and may contain bugs.

+This is a fork containing modifications by Dr. HyperCake.
+The tool is originally developed by @Deinonychus71, whose repository for it can be found [here](https://github.com/Deinonychus71/Sm4shExplorer).
+## Changes made by this fork
+- Fix a long-standing issue with packing externally-patched files.
+Previously, certain stage folders would invariably crash the game when modified in a build through Sm4shExplorer.
+Now, they will not crash as long as the user includes all the affected externally patched files for a package when modifying it.
+See the [wiki](https://github.com/Dr-HyperCake/Sm4shExplorer/wiki/_new#including-files-with-stage-folders-to-prevent-crashes) for more info and a list of files.
+  - These aforementioned externally-patched files will also now extract decompressed, like other files do.
+- Add the option to ignore regional partitions of the user's choosing.
+By default, Sm4shExplorer loads and uses all regional partitions, including those of languages that the user does not need.
+There is now the option to not load or use partitions by specifying them in the configuration xml.
+See the [wiki](https://github.com/Dr-HyperCake/Sm4shExplorer/wiki/_new#using-partition-ignoring) for more info.
+- Update a lot of UI and message strings.
+This is to fix grammar, terminology and wording.

+## Base info
-##What does it do?##
+### What does it do?
-- It will let you see the whole filesystem of Smash (main data + regions) in a treeview using [DTLSExtractor from Sammi-Husky](https://github.com/Sammi-Husky/Sm4sh-Tools/tree/master/DTLS).
-The treeview will show the updated version of the game (core files in black + patch files in blue)
+- Allow viewing of the whole file-system of SSBU (including regional partitions) in a tree-view by utilizing [DTLSExtractor from Sammi-Husky](https://github.com/Sammi-Husky/Sm4sh-Tools/tree/master/DTLS).
+The tree-view will show update files as well; base-game files are in black text, patched files are in blue, and user-modified files are in green.
-- Give you a few informations about any file (name, path, size, flags, source...)
+- View useful information about any file, such as name, path, size, flags and source.
-- Extract any file/folder to a specific "extract" folder
+- Extract any file or folder to be viewed and modified.
-- Let you open any file with a hex editor (needs to be configured)
+- Quickly open files in a hex editor from within the program (requires configuration).
-- Replace/Add files.
-If a file is modified/added in a packed file, the whole packed file will be rebuilt automatically during export.
-A modified "mod file will appear in green.
+- Replace files and add new ones.
+If a file is modified or added in a packed file, the whole packed file will be rebuilt automatically during exporting.
+A modified file will appear with green text in the tree-view.
-- For region folders, "unlocalize" a folder or a file so that the game loads the unlocalized (english) file instead.
+- For localized partitions, "unlocalize" a folder or a file so that the game loads the unlocalized file instead.
-- Let you "remove" original resources from the game (experimental, works on stage models)
+- Lets you remove original files from the game, so that they will be ignored when re-building.
-- Repack files and rebuild resources and patchlist into a specific "export" folder.
+- Automatically rebuild the changes you've made into a mod build, so that they can be loaded by the game from an SD card or USB.
-- Plugin system to add more features
+- Plugin system to add more features to the program.
-- Plugin Sm4shMusic to manage the list of musics and assign them to different stages (use [vgmstream from kode54](https://github.com/kode54/vgmstream)
+- Plugin Sm4shMusic to manage the game's songs, add new songs, and assign songs to different stages (utilizes [vgmstream from kode54](https://github.com/kode54/vgmstream)).
-- Plugin Sm4shParamEditer to use [Sammi-Husky's Param Editor](https://github.com/Sammi-Husky/Sm4sh-Tools/tree/master/PARAM) directly in Sm4shExplorer.
+- Plugin Sm4shParamEditor to use [Sammi-Husky's Param Editor](https://github.com/Sammi-Husky/Sm4sh-Tools/tree/master/PARAM) directly in Sm4shExplorer.

-##What do I need?##
+### What do I need?
-- An extration of the game on your computer (folders "content", "code" and "meta").
-The will folder will have to remain untouched at all time to avoid issues.
+- A dump of the game on your computer (including folders "content", "code" and "meta").
+This folder is only read by Sm4shExplorer to build upon and will not be modified.
-- The latest patch, unmodified (current is v288, you need at least v208) in the same directory (so that "content" > "patch")
+- A dump of the latest patch in the game dump.
+The latest version of the game is v304 (1.1.7), you need at least v208 (1.1.4).
 - On your SD: Backup your 'content/patch' folder before doing ANY CHANGE.
 - Visual Studio 2015 and .NET Framework 4.5
-- Libs zlib32.dll/zlib64.dll/zlibnet.dll/DTLS.exe for the main soft
+- Libs zlib32.dll, zlib64.dll, zlibnet.dll and DTLS.exe for the main software.
-- Libs libg719_decode.dll/libg7221_decode.dll/libmpg123-0.dll/libvorbis.dll/NAudio.dll and libvgmstream.dll from my repo for Sm4shMusic
+- Libs libg719_decode.dll, libg7221_decode.dll, libmpg123-0.dll, libvorbis.dll, NAudio.dll and libvgmstream.dll from Deinonychus71's repository.

-##Future plans##
+### Future plans
 - Pack any folder, including added folders.
-- Manually choose what file needs to be automatically compressed
+- Manually choose which files need to be automatically compressed.